Summary

 Higgins worked for the Port Barre police department through 2010.
 In 2011, he joined the St. Landry Parish sheriff’s office.
 After the office’s public information officer was reassigned in October 2014, Higgins was appointed to the position and promoted to captain.[5][18]
 As public information officer, Higgins made videos for the parish Crime Stoppers program.
 He first used standard scripts, but began to improvise in his own style, appealing to suspects to surrender and sometimes threatening them by name.[19]
 His videos went viral, and in 2015 he was described by national media as the “Cajun John Wayne” for his intimidating persona.[7]
 Sheriff Bobby Guidroz urged restraint, advising Higgins to refrain from personal comments about suspects and to keep a professional tone in his videos.[20]

-Higgins also made a video for the state police, with a script that prompted protests from suspects’ families and the ACLU.
-He resigned from the St. Landry Parish sheriff’s office in February 2016.[13][14]
-Guidroz had warned him against using disrespectful and demeaning language about suspects, ordering him to “Tone down his unprofessional comments on our weekly Crime Stoppers messages”.[15]
-He issued a statement saying that Higgins’s comments underlined “a growing undertone of insubordination and lack of discipline on Higgins’ part”.[16]
+Higgins film a video for the state police, with a script that prompted protests from suspects’ families and the ACLU.
+He resigned from the St. Landry Parish sheriff’s office in February 2016.[21][22]
+Guidroz had warned him against using disrespectful and demeaning language about suspects, ordering him to “Tone down his unprofessional comments on our weekly Crime Stoppers messages”.[23]
+He issued a statement saying that Higgins’s comments underlined “a growing undertone of insubordination and lack of discipline on Higgins’ part”.[24]
 Guidroz said that Higgins had gone against department policy by misusing his badge and uniform for personal profit and gain, citing Higgins’s wearing a uniform in an ad for a security firm.
 He also reprimanded Higgins for using his badge and uniform on his personal website to support sales of T-shirts and shot glasses for his limited liability corporation (LLC).
 Higgins had also used the department’s physical address in registering his corporation with the state.
-Both actions were against department policy.[12]
+Both actions were against department policy.[20]

 Salon reported that during this period, Higgins “negotiated paid speaking appearances with other police departments.
 In one email, Higgins discussed his request for a speaker’s fee that included shopping money for his wife and part of the fuel for a friend’s private plane.”[25]
 He asked for cash payments.
 Higgins also conducted his private business via email on “his government email-account during work hours without the permission or knowledge of his supervisors.
 Higgins also appears to have attempted to conceal his earnings from the IRS in order to avoid wage garnishment for unpaid taxes.
 Whether those actions constitute tax fraud is unclear.”[25]